jbelmont/unix-programming-and-regular-expressions-workshop/docs/decision-making-and-exit-status.md

 The case statement tests a single value against multiple patterns one after another pattern

-The case statement is easier to read and to write than a series of chained `if...elif...elif...else` statements
+The case statement is easier to read and to write than a series of chained `if ... elif ... elif ... else` statements

 **case: case WORD in [PATTERN [| PATTERN]...)
 COMMANDS ;;]... esac**